A simple explanation

 There are 78 major joints in the body and psoriatic arthritis can affect any one of these.
 Usually, however, certain joints are more likely to be affected (such as fingers and toes).
 Different patterns are found.
 Sometimes just one or two joints (such as a knee or ankle) are a problem but often several joints, both large and small and on both sides of the body, are involved.
 About a third of people with psoriatic arthritis also have spondylitis which can result in a painful, stiff back or neck.
 Psoriasis can affect the nails with pitting, discolouration and thickening and this may be associated with inflammation in the joints at the end of the finger or toe.
 Another way in which psoriatic arthritis can be recognized is the finding of a sausage-like swelling of a finger or toe, called dactylitis.
-This is caused by inflammation occurring simultaneously in joints and tendons, painful heels and other bony prominencies can also occur and this is caused by inflammation where gristle attaches to bone.
+This is caused by inflammation occurring simultaneously in joints and tendons, painful heels and other bony prominence can also occur and this is caused by inflammation where gristle attaches to bone.

 Can psoriatic arthritis attack other organs of the body?

 Apart from the skin, nails and joints, increased cardiovascular morbidity is considered part of psoriatic disease, as is the association with inflammatory bowel disease.
 An itchy, red eye due to conjunctivitis is more common in people with psoriatic arthritis and some people occasionally develop a painful, red eye caused by inflammation around the pupil of the eye, which is called iritis or uveitis.
-Anaemia (a shortage of red blood cells) may also be found but this is the result of long-term inflammation and is not a specific feature of psoriatic arthritis.
+Anaemia (not enough red blood cells) may also be found but this is the result of long-term inflammation and is not a specific feature of psoriatic arthritis.

 What can blood tests tell me or the doctor?

 To make a diagnosis of psoriatic arthritis most doctors would require you to have psoriasis, or a history of psoriasis in a close relative, together with arthritis and inflammation in at least one joint.
 If several joints are affected the doctor would expect to find a pattern of joints involved which matches one of the patterns usually seen in psoriatic arthritis.
 Blood tests for rheumatoid arthritis are usually negative but often blood tests of general inflammation in the blood are positive.
-These latter bloods are called the erythrocyte sedimentation rate (ESR) C-Reactive protein (CRP) or plasma viscosity (PV) all are measures of inflammation and abnormal if the value exceeds a certain level.
+These latter bloods are called the erythrocyte sedimentation rate (ESR) C-Reactive protein (CRP) or plasma viscosity (PV) all are measures of inflammation and abnormal, if the value exceeds a certain level.